-Lychee syrup is a sweet and fragrant wonder, ideal for accompanying ice creams, sorbets, or even adding an exotic touch to drinks.
-Its delicate, slightly floral taste is perfect for those looking for a sweet and subtle flavor.
+Lychee syrup is a sweet and fragrant delight, ideal for topping ice cream, sorbet, or even adding an exotic touch to drinks.
+Its delicate, slightly floral taste is perfect for those seeking a smooth and subtle flavor.

 Ingredients :

-- 250 g fresh or canned lychees (drained)
+- 250g of fresh or canned lychees (drained)

 - 200 g of sugar